mahdoosh1/bundles/README.md

 * Simple and efficient way to manage translation files

 ## Installation
+currently not in pypi and not installable using pip

-To install the library, simply copy the `bundles.py` file into your project directory.
+instead simply copy the `bundles.py` file into your project directory.

 ## Usage
 Here is an example of how to use the library: